broeker/spacebook/content/pages/home.md

 ### Step one

-If already have a Github repository from a Netlify install, simply clone a copy of your new repository:
+If already have a Github repository from an automated Netlify install, simply clone a copy of your repository:

 ```
 git clone https://github.com/<your-username>/<your-repository>